loganhartford/portfolio-site/_books/2024-01-04-straigh-a-student.md

     * Type supporting quotes from sources directly into your outline.
 6. Consule Your Expert Panel
     * Before starting to write, get some opinions on the organizations of you argument.
-    * The more important the paper the more people shoule review it.
+    * The more important the paper the more people should review it.
 7. Write Without the Agony
     * Follow your outline and articulate your points clearly.
     * Write no more than three to five pages per weekday and five to eight pages per weekend day.
 8. Fix, Don' Fixate
     * Editing only requires 3 passes:
         1. Argument Adjustment Pass: make sure the argument is clear and the flow is good.
-        2. Out Loud Pass: Read outloud and fix any akward passages or unclear explanations.
+        2. Out Loud Pass: Read out loud and fix any awkward passages or unclear explanations.
         3. Sanity Pass: A final pass over a printed version to check the over flow and root out any remaining errors.